A Letter to the Community from Charles and Margaret Juravinski

 This is why we have worked with Hamilton Health Sciences, McMaster University and St. Joseph’s Healthcare Hamilton to create an endowment of at least $100 million.

-The proceeds will fund the Juravinski Research Centre, a partnership of the three organizations that will receive up to $5 million every year, in perpetuity, for health research that will continue to improve life here in Hamilton, the place we love, and well beyond.
+The proceeds will fund the Juravinski Research Institute, a partnership of the three organizations that will receive up to $5 million every year, in perpetuity, for health research that will continue to improve life here in Hamilton, the place we love, and well beyond.

 It brings us great pleasure to think that when we are gone, our legacy to this community may be measured in the good health of those who come after us.